GJSayers/hobo-hatch-b2b/README.md

 * Since I am hosting images in an S3 bucket on AWS, it is necessary to instruct Heroku not to pick up the static media files from the Git repository by COLLECT-STATIC -1 in Heroku config vars.
 * Set up secret key in eny.py and also in the Heroku environment variables.
 * Set up allowed hosts in settings.py
-* Ensure that your env.py is in your Gitignore before pushing changes.
+* Ensure that your .env is in your Gitignore before pushing changes.
 * Push and merge any changes to main branch if relevant then push again.
 * Login to Heroku through the GIT CLI and git push heroku main to deploy the first verion to Heroku
 * In Heroku set up automatic deployments by linking from github - please note on branches that you will need to merge your branch to main in git if your automatic deploys are set up in Heroku.